Real ghosts of haunted New Hampshire

 New London - Colby-Sawyer College, Colgate Hall

 A gentleman ghost with a hat appears at the main building of this college.
-He has been seen by many people and for many years.
+He has been seen by many people — including me, in broad daylight — and by others — day & night — for many years.

-Read a two-part first-person story at Ghosts of Colby-Sawyer College.
+Read my two-part first-person story at Ghosts of Colby-Sawyer College.

 Learn about additional ghosts at More ghosts of Colby-Sawyer College, New London, NH, and Ghosts of New London, NH.

-Also see our report about a haunted cemetery in nearby Andover, NH, above.
+Also see my report about a haunted cemetery in nearby Andover, NH, above.

 Milford - on Rte.
 101A, Unitarian Universalist Church